JONSASSE/432-2018/assignments/hw6/README.md

 Athens | 23.34 | **28.3** | **85.00** | **No** | 3
 Cuyahoga | **18.70** | **30.0** | **95.55** | **No** | 4

-Fit a Poisson regression model in your development sample to predict this count, using at least 3 and no more than 6 other predictors available in the data set.
-Note that a Poisson model isn't a great choice here, because it's difficult to believe that the four standards being described here are independent of each other, but we'll fit it anyway.
-Demonstrate how well the model fits as well as the conclusions you draw from the model carefully.
-Be sure to discuss model assumptions.
-Then use the model to predict Cuyahoga County and Monroe County results, and assess the quality of those predictions.
+Your job is to fit **two** possible regression models in your development sample to predict this count, using the same predictors (at least 3 and no more than 6 of those not used in the calculation of standards) available in the data set.
+Demonstrate how well each model fits the counts by developing a rootogram and other summaries that you deem useful, then select the model you prefer, specifying your reasons.
+Next, use your preferred model to predict Cuyahoga County and Monroe County results, and assess the quality of those predictions.